Nerve agent: Post–World War II

 Since World War II, Iraq's use of mustard gas against Iranian troops and Kurds (Iran–Iraq War of 1980–1988) has been the only large-scale use of any chemical weapons.
 On the scale of the single Kurdish village of Halabja within its own territory, Iraqi forces did expose the populace to some kind of chemical weapons, possibly mustard gas and most likely nerve agents.

-Operatives of the Aum Shinrikyo religious group made and used Sarin several times on other Japanese, most notably the Tokyo subway sarin attack.
+Operatives of the Aum Shinrikyo religious group made and used Sarin several times on Japanese citizens, most notably in the Tokyo subway sarin attack.

 In the Gulf War, no nerve agents (nor other chemical weapons) were used, but a number of U.S. and UK personnel were exposed to them when the Khamisiyah chemical depot was destroyed.
 This and the widespread use of anticholinergic drugs as a protective treatment against any possible nerve gas attack have been proposed as a possible cause of Gulf War syndrome.

 Sarin gas was deployed in a 2013 attack on Ghouta during the Syrian Civil War, killing several hundred people.
 Most governments contend that forces loyal to President Bashar al-Assad deployed the gas; however, the Syrian Government has denied responsibility.

 On 13 February 2017, the nerve agent VX was used in the assassination of Kim Jong-nam, half-brother of the North Korean leader Kim Jong-un, at Kuala Lumpur International Airport in Malaysia.

 On 4 March 2018, a former Russian agent (who was convicted of high treason but allowed to live in the United Kingdom via a spy swap agreement), Sergei Skripal, and his daughter, who was visiting from Moscow, were both poisoned by a Novichok nerve agent in the English city of Salisbury.
 They survived, and were subsequently released from hospital.
 In addition, a Wiltshire Police officer, Nick Bailey, was exposed to the substance.
 He was one of the first to respond to the incident.
 Twenty-one members of the public received medical treatment following exposure to the nerve agent.
 Despite this, only Bailey and the Skripals remained in critical condition.
 On 11 March 2018, Public Health England issued advice for the other people believed to have been in the Mill pub (the location where the attack is believed to have been carried out) or the nearby Zizzi Restaurant.
 On 12 March 2018, British Prime Minister Theresa May stated that the substance used was a Novichok nerve agent.

 On 30 June 2018, two British nationals, Charlie Rowley and Dawn Sturgess, were poisoned by a Novichok nerve agent of the same kind that was used in the Skripal poisoning, which Rowley had found in a discarded perfume bottle and gifted to Sturgess.
 Whilst Rowley survived, Sturgess died on 8 July.
 Metropolitan Police believe that the poisoning was not a targeted attack, but a result of the way the nerve agent was disposed of after the poisoning in Salisbury.